ericthayer/ethayer-design/content/prototypes/sublist/_index.md

       </noscript>
       <div class="media-details pt-2 pb-2 pr-pl-tiny">
         <h3 class="mb-sm">SubList Mobile App</h3>
-        <p class="mb-2">This is where the details would go.
+        <p class="mr-a ml-a mb-2 mw-35em">This is where the details would go.
 I could put anything I want here and should add to the experience of my site.</p>
         <a href="#0">See Details</a>
       </div>
     </figure>